Mauxilium/ArduinoSerialRpc/README.md

 ```

 ### Next steps
-* ArduinoJavaSerialRpc tutorial - A tutorial to discover a more complex use of library
+* [ArduinoJavaSerialRpc](https://github.com/Mauxilium/ArduinoJavaSerialRpcTutorial) - A tutorial to discover a more complex use of library
-* ArduinoSpring - The Spring library developed on top of ArduinoJavaSeriaRpc
+* [ArduinoSpring](https://github.com/Mauxilium/ArduinoSpring) - A Spring library developed on top of ArduinoJavaSeriaRpc
-* www.mauxilium.it - The reference site for my other projects
+* [www.mauxilium.it](http://www.mauxilium.it) - The reference site for my open source projects